Legality of euthanasia: Romania

+Euthanasia in Romania is illegal.
 According to the Criminal Code, euthanasia in Romania is not allowed and is punishable by imprisonment from 1 to 5 years.

 "The murder committed at the explicit, serious, conscious and repeated request of the victim who was suffering from an incurable disease or a serious medical illness, causing permanent suffering and unbearable, is punishable by imprisonment from one to five years," according to article 190 of the newest Penal Code.

 Russia

+Euthanasia is illegal in Russia.
 As of November 2011 a Russian Federal Law No.323 bans euthanasia under provision of Article 45.
 There is no known law that punishes specifically illegal euthanasia practices though.

 Active euthanasia was briefly made legal in Soviet Russia in 1922.